US STOCKS-Futures lower as Dec rate hike back on the table

 Oct 29 U.S. stock index futures were lower on Thursday, a day after the Federal Reserve revived expectations of an increase in interest rates in December.

-The Fed cited global economic uncertainty when it decided to keep rates unchanged at its September meeting.

-Odds of a December hike increased to 43 percent as of Thursday morning from the 38 percent minutes before the release of the statement, according to the CME Group's FedWatch program.
+* The Fed's hawkish tone came as a surprise, prompting an increase in the odds of a December hike to 43 percent from the 38 percent minutes before the release of the statement, according to the CME Group's FedWatch program.

 * Indexes up: Dow 0.20 pct, S&P 0.26 pct, Nasdaq 0.45 pct (Updates to open)